lucblassel/fastago/README.md

 - **stats** : get statistics and information on the sequences
   - **count** : count sequences in file
   - **length** : get length of sequences in file. *(can also output the average/min/max)*
 - **subset** : subset the files, keeping only specified sequences.
-Works with regex `(TODO)`, a file of names or positional arguments.
+Works with regex, a file of names or positional arguments.
 - **transform** : apply transformtaion functions to sequences
   - **upper** : transform sequence bases to uppercase.
   - **lower** : transform sequence bases to uppercase.